jeyabalajis/aws-certified-data-analytics-specialty-notes/docs/processing/amazon_emr.md

 - Apache Spark is an open-source, distributed processing system used for big data workloads.
 - It utilizes in-memory caching, and optimized query execution for fast analytic queries against data of any size.
 - It provides development APIs in Java, Scala, Python and R, and supports code reuse across multiple workloads—batch processing, interactive queries, real-time analytics, machine learning, and graph processing.
+- One of the speed advantages of Apache Spark comes from loading data into immutable dataframes, which can be accessed repeatedly in memory.
+- Spark DataFrames organizes distributed data into columns.
+This makes summaries and aggregates much quicker to calculate.

 #### Stream processing